 BAX LAWSUIT ALERT: Levi & Korsinsky Notifies Baxter International Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Baxter International Inc. ("Baxter" or the "Company") (NYSE: BAX) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Baxter International Inc. ("Baxter" or the "Company") (NYSE: BAX) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Baxter investors who were adversely affected by alleged securities fraud between May 25, 2022 and February 8, 2023.
 Follow the link below to get more information and be contacted by a member of our team: